 050521/3 To Accept Apologies for Absence

-Apologies were received from Councillor Bygott
+Apologies were received from Councillor Bygott.

 050521/4 To Accept Parish Councillors Declarations of Interest for Matters on the Agenda

 Members of the Council are subject to the Relevant Authorities (Disclosable Pecuniary Interest) Regulations 2012 following adoption of the Code of Conduct.
 ALL dispensations requests much be made to the Clerk prior to the meeting.